konveyor/enhancements/enhancements/crane-2.0/plugin-passthrough-info/README.md

 We will provide a call via standard-in for a plugin to tell the `BinaryPlugin` type that it has specific optional fields as strings.
 If the plugin is expecting some numeric type, they will have to validate it on their side.
 A particular plugin error is created when this validation fails to communicate this type of failure.

-We will create a Standard-In call, `Metadata`, which when called will cause a binary plugin to print out the `PluginMetadata` type.
+We will create a Standard-In call, `Metadata`, which when called, will cause a binary plugin to print out the `PluginMetadata` type.
 The Plugin library will be responsible for this and will be responsible for determining the versions of Response and Request's that it can handle.
 We will also add a version for the plugin itself and a name of the plugin.
 It will also return with a set of optional information that could be added.

 ### User Stories [optional]